randym/axlsx/README.md

 #Change log
 ---------
+- **April.19.13**:1.3.6
+  - Fixed LibreOffice/OpenOffice issue to properly apply colors to lines in charts.
+  - Added support for specifying between/notBetween formula in an array.
+    *thanks* straydogstudio!
+  - Added standard line chart support. *thanks* scambra
+  - Fixed straydogstudio's link in the README. *thanks* nogara!
 - **February.4.13**:1.3.5
   - converted vary_colors for chart data to instance variable with appropriate defulats for the various charts.
   - Added trust_input method on Axlsx to instruct the serializer to skip HTML escaping.
 This will give you a tremendous performance boost,